 There are two alternative locations for monitoring the static pressure drop of a fabric filter.
 As indicated in Figure 7-3, the gauge can be mounted across the tube sheet that supports the bag and separates the clean side from the dirty or unfiltered side of the unit.
 An instrument in this location is termed the media static pressure drop gauge because it indicates the resistance to gas flow caused only by the filter media and the dust cake on the filter media.
 A gauge that monitors the static pressure drop from the inlet duct to the outlet duct, also shown in Figure 7-3, is termed the overall static pressure drop gauge.
-In this location, the static pressure drop gauge monitors the frictional losses at the inlet of the fabric filter, the pressure drop across the media and the dust cake on the media, the frictional losses at the entrance of the outlet duct.
+In this location, the static pressure drop gauge monitors the frictional losses at the inlet of the fabric filter, the pressure drop across the media and the dust cake on the media, the frictional losses at the entrance of the outlet duct, and the acceleration losses at the entrance of the outlet duct.
 The overall static pressure drop value is usually 1 to 3 in.
 WC higher than the media static pressure drop value.
-This difference is due primarily to the acceleration losses at the entrance of the outlet duct.
+This difference is due primarily to the acceleration losses and frictional losses at the entrance of the outlet duct.